znort987/blockparser/README.md

         . cb/pristine.cpp       :   code to show all "pristine" (i.e. unspent) blocks
         . cb/rewards.cpp        :   code to show all block rewards (including fees) . cb/simpleStats.cpp    :   code to compute simple stats.
-        . cb/sql.cpp            :   code to product an SQL dump of the blockchain (untested on peercoin) . cb/taint.cpp          :   code to compute the taint from a given TX to all TXs.
+        . cb/sql.cpp            :   code to product an SQL dump of the blockchain . cb/taint.cpp          :   code to compute the taint from a given TX to all TXs.
         . cb/transactions.cpp   :   code to extract all transactions pertaining to an address.